 Resizing an image doesn’t have to be rocket science.
 While tools like Adobe’s Photoshop might have fancy filters and 3D rendering, you can learn how to resize an image with free tools in MacOS, Windows, and online.

-Almost, if not all, image editing software contains easily accessible resizing tools that can adjust the size of your image to your desired proportions, whether it be in pixels, inches, or by a specified percentage change.
+Almost, if not all, image editing software contains easily accessible resizing tools that can adjust the size of your image to your desired proportions, whether it be in pixels, in inches, or by a specified percentage change.
 Note that although it is generally fine to shrink an image, enlarging an image often results in quality degradation, reducing the image’s crispness and visual fidelity.

 Step 1: Save the image